nbeaver/cmd_oysters/README.rst

 or core building blocks of shell scripts, not a collection of well-designed and documented multiline shell scripts.

-- Why use ``python2``?
+- Why use ``python2`` as the implementation?

-The main focus for this project is the JSON data, not the search application as such.
+The main focus for this project is the command metadatabase (expressed as a JSON file), not the search application or validation programs as such.

-However, python is widespread, cross-platform, and has a ``nilsimsa`` hash library.
+However, Python is widespread and cross-platform, and ``python2`` has a ``nilsimsa`` hash library.

 ---------------------------------------
 How to add new commands to the database